BrendanTurley-NOAA/FCWC-data-processing/README.md

 To do

-* make vignette on how to use functions with example data
+* make vignette on how to use functions with example data using markdown
+* make shiny app to display data https://shiny.rstudio.com/
-* update .md using: https://r4ds.had.co.nz/r-markdown-formats.html or https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+* update .md using: https://r4ds.had.co.nz/r-markdown-formats.html or https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet or https://rmarkdown.rstudio.com/ examples